LinkedSoftwareDependencies/Article-System-Components/content/usage.md

 #### Handlers.js

-[Handlers.js](https://github.com/digita-ai/handlersjs){:.mandatory} aims to provide a comprehensive collection of generic logic classes, that can be wired together via the composition pattern.
+[Handlers.js](cite:cites link:github:handlersjs) aims to provide a comprehensive collection of generic logic classes, that can be wired together via the composition pattern.
 While this project is still under development, it already provides numerous handlers and services pertaining to data flows, storage, logging, error handling, as well as logic about serving data over HTTP (routing, CORS, content negotiation ...).
-This project is written in TypeScript, and is being developed by [Digita](https://www.digita.ai/).
+This project is written in TypeScript, and is being developed by [Digita](cite:cites link:web:digita).

 In contrast to the Solid Community Server, Handlers.js is not meant to be usable by itself as standalone tool.
 Instead, it is an accompanying library that can be used by other tools.